GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 combination; the SetMarker has no effect on the user event color since these markers simply mark a particular moment in time.

-Additionally, the user event names are displayed at the top of the event timeline view.
+Additionally, the user event names are displayed in an Overlay at the top of the event timeline view.

 The full user event hierarchy is also visible on the third line of the side pane when clicking on individual events.
 If the event does not